 Biscotti has always been one of Matt’s favorite foods to eat alongside his coffee.
 Growing up in an Italian household has made some parts of keto difficult, this being one of them.
-So, of course, we had to make a Keto Biscotti for all you Italians lovers of food!
+That’s why we knew it was time to make a Keto Biscotti for all you Italian food lovers!
 This is a recipe for the books – make it in bulk because it will go quick.

 This Is Not Your Quick Keto Dessert…

-nor should it be!
+Nor should it be!
 As Matt stated in the video, biscotti means twice baked.
 This recipe will take some well deserved time, but will leave you with a dessert that is almost indistinguishable from the real thing!
-Toasting the almonds, allowing the biscotti to cool properly and baking it twice are all essential steps to making the perfect keto biscotti.
-That being said you can always make one of our quick keto desserts, aka mug cakes while you wait for these heavenly biscottis to cool!
+Toasting the almonds, allowing the biscotti to cool properly, and baking it twice are all essential steps to making the perfect keto biscotti.
+That being said you can always make a different quick keto dessert recipe, aka mug cakes while you wait for these heavenly biscotti’s to cool!
 Our favorites are our pumpkin mug cake (perfect for the holiday season) and our cinnamon mug cake also available in our Fat Bomb Bible!

 Keto Almond Flour Cookies For The Win!